Montana Clean Indoor Air Act

 - Patrons and workers alike are protected from the deadly health effects of secondhand smoke exposure.

 - More people who smoke will try to quit.

 - Fewer Montana youth will begin smoking.

 Surveys reveal that the vast majority of Montanans support the CIAA and believe Montana workers deserve a smokefree place to work.
-In a recent survey, more than 90 percent of Montanans stated they will visit bars as often or more often now that the law is in place.

 Information for Montana Businesses

 MTUPP has prepared a number of resources to assist Montana businesses with complying with the CIAA.
 They are as follows:

 If you or someone you know would like free help quitting tobacco use of any kind, call: Montana Tobacco Quit Line toll-free at (800) QUIT NOW (1-800-784-8669), or visit the Montana Tobacco Quit Line.